-For some students, the immense feeling of pride in completing an undergraduate degree can spark a desire to take on the next big challenge, out there in the world.
-Students who attend an American university in Rome and take part in an internship, may find that they develop a taste for the professional path – and want to launch directly into their career following graduation.
-And there are wonderful benefits to joining the workforce early.
+For some students, the immense feeling of pride in completing an undergraduate degree can spark a desire to take on the next big challenge.
+Students who attend an American university in Rome and take part in an internship may find that they develop a taste for the professional path, and want to launch directly into their career following graduation—and there are wonderful benefits to joining the workforce early.
 For one, you can begin building a professional network early in life, gaining insight from mentors and working to find your own particular niche.

 It should be noted though, that in some careers an advanced degree may be required for pay raises and promotions – it’s important to investigate how advancement works in the field you’d like to pursue.

 Choosing Grad School: Expanding Your Knowledge and Career Opportunities

 Attending graduate school can be great for students who performed well during their undergraduate degree, and are inspired to deepen their understanding of a specific subject area.
 The additional expertise and skills one gains through graduate work can lead to higher level, better paid positions following graduation.
 Some career paths require advanced degrees, so mapping out your goals early on will help avoid frustration or barriers down the road.